goatbotnx/My-bot-fork/README.md

 - 🔭 Currently exploring new knowledge and skills
 - 🌱 Not in school right now, but working hard for a better future
-- 🎮 Passionate about: Religion, Gaming (Free Fire), Music
+- 🎮 Passionate about: Gaming (Free Fire 6348433559), Music
-- 📍 Location: Dhaka, Mirpur 12, D Block, Muslim Bazaar-
+- 📍 Location: Madhobdi, Narsingdi,Dhaka-

 ---